20 Best Digital Menu Templates for Restaurants

-Click on the button below to use the template we crafted with Google Slides.
-Additionally, step-by-step instructions on how to create your own digital menu board are toward the bottom of this article.
+You can start by downloading the template we created with Google Slides.
+Additionally, step-by-step instructions on creating your own digital menu board are at the bottom of this article.

 1. General Restaurant Digital Menu Template